visualpharm/Lunacy/docs/index_updated.md

    <li>
     <details>
      <summary>
-       <strong> HTML png / svg options </strong>
+       <strong> HTML PNG/SVG options </strong>
      </summary>

 <br>

-As an alternative to icons download we offer quite a few options to get the icons right into you app of any scale via <b>html</b>.
-Just press the <b>HTML</b> button from the editor screen and a screen with HTML options will come up:
+We have alternative options to icons download.
+With these options, you get the icons right into your app of any scale via <b>html</b>.
+Press the <b>HTML</b> button from the editor screen and a screen with HTML options will come up:

 <br>
-It takes just a line of code to insert an icon in svg or png format directly from the <b>CDN</b> to your application of any scale:
+It takes just a line of code to insert an icon in SVG or PNG format directly from <b>CDN</b> to your application of any scale:

  <p align="center">
    <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/html_cdn_2.png'>